 The Japan Intercultural Academy of Municipalities (JIAM) is a Japanese governmental training institute for local civil servants from all regions of Japan and functions of government.
 The goal of the study-tour was to demonstrate best practices in U.S. local government regarding specific policy issues.

-The Institute of International Education (IIE) has been managing the 11-day study-tour on behalf of JIAM since 1993.
-Each study-tour includes several days in San Francisco followed by a longer period in leading, medium-sized cities in around the United States.
-Some programs conclude with a wrap-up and debriefing back at the IIE West Coast Center.
-Between these cities, the group divides into smaller sub-groups of about 10-20 trainees.
-Each sub-group will visit one “mid-point” city in the U.S. where trainees will learn about best practices in U.S. local government.
-Each sub-group is assigned a different theme and meetings throughout the program will address these themes.
-On their return to Japan, each trainee is required to submit a report describing what s/he learned about the theme in the United States.
+The Institute of International Education (IIE) managed the 11-day study-tour on behalf of JIAM from 1993.
+Each study-tour included several days in San Francisco followed by a longer period in leading, medium-sized cities around the United States.
+Each group visited one “mid-point” city in the U.S. where trainees learned about best practices in U.S. local government.
+Each group was assigned a different theme and meetings throughout the program addressed these themes.
+On their return to Japan, each trainee was required to submit a report describing what s/he learned about the theme in the United States.

-In addition to the educational program, the trainees are also encouraged to participate in various volunteer activities and learn about local culture.
-Trainees are encouraged to attend optional, cultural activities in the evening in each mid-point host city.
-In addition, cultural exchange and mutual understanding is fostered between Japan and the U.S. through a one-evening home hospitality dinner for a first hand look inside an American home and the invaluable opportunity to learn more about American home life.
+In addition to the educational program, the trainees were also encouraged to participate in various volunteer activities and learn about local culture.
+Trainees were encouraged to attend optional, cultural activities in the evening in each mid-point host city.
+In addition, cultural exchange and mutual understanding was fostered between Japan and the U.S. through a one-evening home hospitality dinner for a first hand look inside an American home and the invaluable opportunity to learn more about American home life.